The Montreal Protocol

 The Montreal Protocol represented a landmark in the international environmentalist movement.
 For the first time whole countries were legally bound to reducing and eventually phasing out altogether the use of CFCs and other ozone depleting chemicals.
 Failure to comply was accompanied by stiff penalties.
 The original Protocol aimed to decrease the use of chemical compounds destructive to ozone in the upper atmosphere by 50% by the year 1999.
 The agreement was supplemented by agreements made in London in 1990 and in Copenhagen in 1992, by which the same countries promised to stop using CFCs and most of the other chemical compounds destructive to ozone by the end of 1995.
 The Protocol has been subsequently amended twice more, at Montreal in 1997 and at Beijing in 1999.

 In order to deal with the special difficulties experienced by developing countries it was agreed that they would be given 10 years grace, so long as their use of CFCs did not grow significantly.
 China and India, for example, are strongly increasing the use of air conditioning and cooling devices.
 Using CFC compounds in these devices would be cheaper than using replacement compounds harmless to ozone.
 An international fund has therefore been set up to help these countries to introduce new and environmentally more friendly technologies and chemicals.
-The depletion of the ozone layer is a world-wide problem which does not respect the frontiers between different countries.
+The depletion of the ozone layer causes and effects is a world-wide problem which does not respect the frontiers between different countries.
 It can only be affected through determined international co-operation.
+Please consider donating to help us reach more people with our message and spreading awareness about the damage to the ozone layer of the earth’s atmosphere.
+You can support us directly, or you could navigate to one of our patron’s sites and use the offers they have for you.
+A small portion of what you spend there will be donated to us.

 Montreal Protocol (1987)